Aura K. Dunn: Personal life

-Dunn lives in Mendham with her husband and their three children.
+Dunn lives in Mendham Borough with her husband and their three children.

 Dunn served on the boards of Morris Habitat for Humanity and Morris County Mental Health Addictions Services.
 She volunteers as a JBWS-certified domestic violence crisis response team member for local police departments.
 Since 2010, her family has hosted a New York City child each summer through the Fresh Air Fund program.